 |Again, as shown in prior posts, not all survive the harsh conditions and possible predators.|

 For us, this cruise wasn’t about luxurious cruising.
-It is entirely about the opportunity to see this magical place and only so many cruise lines offer the opportunity to get off the ship via Zodiac boats to explore the various points of interest up close and personal.
+It is entirely about the opportunity to see this magical place.
+Only so many cruise lines offer the chance to get off the ship via Zodiac boats to explore the various points of interest up close and personal.

 |The landscape is littered with remnants of the whaling history in the area.|